 o curriculum vitae.

-• only individuals who possess a Bachelor of Arts Degree or a Bachelor of Business Studies majoring in Accounting & Financial Management with Fiji Tax Law course and a Chartered Accountant membership Certificate with the Fiji Institute of Accountantswill be allowed to register.
+• only individuals who possess a Bachelor of Arts Degree or a Bachelor of Business Studies majoring in Accounting & Financial Management with Fiji Tax Law course and a Chartered Accountant membership Certificate with the Fiji Institute of Accountants will be allowed to register.

-• the Fiji Integrated Tax System (FITS) shall bar the registration for the individuals whose personal tax affairs are not in a satisfactory state (i.e. outstanding personal tax returns and unpaid tax and VAT arrears
+• the Fiji Integrated Tax System (FITS) shall bar the registration for the individuals whose personal tax affairs are not in a satisfactory state (i.e. outstanding personal tax returns and unpaid tax and VAT arrears)

 • applicants with outstanding returns and unpaid taxes should settle their dues first before submitting your application.
-Should an individual be unemployed for a particular year, this needs to be explained in writing in regards to lodgement of return of income.
+Should an individual be unemployed for a particular year, this need to be explained in writing in regards to lodgement of return of income.

 • old character references and membership certificates with overseas accounting bodies will not be accepted.